Nick Jr. (UK & Ireland): History

 On 5 September 2005, the Noggin block was changed to Nick Jr Classics as part of a channel-wide refresh (see Identity).
-The Backyardigans had its linear UK premiere the same day of the rebrand.
+The Backyardigans had its linear UK premiere on the same day of the rebrand.

 A version of Nick Jr. for Ireland was launched in 2006.
 This version, like the Irish version of Nickelodeon, shares the same schedule as the British version of the channel but has Irish adverts.

-On 30 January 2006, a spinoff of the American Noggin, as a block showing Nick Jr programmes on free-to-air sister channel TMF from 7 am to 9 am.
+On 30 January 2006, a spinoff of the American Noggin, as a block showing Nick Jr programmes on a free-to-air sister channel TMF from 7 am to 9 am.
 It was promoted on Nick Jr.

 On 24 April 2006, Nick Jr. 2 was launched, initially as a 1-hour timeshift of the main channel, but a few months later, this format was dropped and it became an alternative channel with a completely new schedule, but with Nick Jr. Classics at the same hours.

 On 25 September 2006, TMF rebranded its Noggin block as Nick Jr on TMF.

-Following the removal of Nick Jr. Classics from the main Nick Jr. channel on 4 January 2009, normal programming ran to 6 a.m. to 10 p.m.
+Following the removal of Nick Jr. Classics from the main Nick Jr. channel on 4 January 2009, normal programming ran from 6 a.m. to 10 p.m.
 The block would continue on Nick Jr 2. until July 2010, after which classic British children's shows ceased to be part of the network's library entirely.

 In early 2009, TMF reverted its Nick Jr block back to Noggin, and it broadcast until March 2010 before it was shut down permanently, at which point TMF had been replaced by VIVA.

 On 2 August 2010, Nick Jr. began broadcasting 24/7, with many old shows from the 2000s being re-added to fill the schedule.

-In July 2011, Nick Jr. 2 briefly shifted its sign-on to 5 a.m., but this was reverted back to a 6 a.m. sign on a month later.
+In July 2011, Nick Jr. 2 briefly shifted its sign-on to 5 a.m., but this was reverted back to a 6 a.m. sign-on a month later.

 A 1-hour timeshift named Nick Jr. +1 launched on 2 October 2012 replacing Nicktoons Replay.

-By July 2013, Nick Jr. 2 had begun broadcasting 21 hours from 3 a.m. to 12 p.m., with teleshopping off air.
+By July 2013, Nick Jr. 2 had begun broadcasting 21 hours from 3 a.m. to 12 a.m., with teleshopping off the air.

 On 3 November 2014, Nick Jr. 2 was renamed Nick Jr. Too and it began broadcasting 24/7.

 On 5 July 2016, Nick Jr. HD launched on Sky, replacing MTV Live HD's Sky slot.

 On 31 October 2022, Sky sold its stake in Nickelodeon UK, including Nick Jr., to Paramount.